Reasons Why You Might Have an Itchy Butt

 Got an itch you can't scratch, at least not in public?
+Maybe you're itching wayyy down low, spot an itchy rash on your butt crack or butt cheeks, or have itchy bumps on your butt.
 Fortunately, pruritis ani—the medical name for anal itching—affects only 1 to 5 percent of the general population.
 Still, those low numbers aren't too reassuring when you're the one with an itchy butt.

-The frustration is that scratching the itch only makes matters worse, and can quickly put you in an endless itch-scratch cycle, says Roberta L. Muldoon, M.D., a spokesperson for the American Society of Colon and Rectal Surgeons.
+Regardless, the frustration is that scratching a butt itch likely only makes matters worse, and can quickly put you in an endless itch-scratch cycle, says Roberta L. Muldoon, M.D., a spokesperson for the American Society of Colon and Rectal Surgeons.
 That's because "when you scratch the anal area, you tend to break the skin and cause little superficial abrasions, which then begin to itch, so you scratch even more," she says.
-To nip this problem in the butt—bud!—here are some common reasons your derriere might itch, plus your fix to find some much-needed relief.
+To nip this problem in the butt—bud!—here are some common reasons you might have an itchy butt, plus your fix to find some much-needed relief.
 (Next up: What's Causing My Itchy Vagina?)

-The culprit: A fungal infection on the butt generally comes from two possibilities: an overgrowth of the yeast that is normally found in the bowels and on the perianal skin, or fungus that has spread along the skin from a different area of the body, says Cynthia Bailey, M.D., a board-certified dermatologist and founder of DrBaileySkinCare.com.
+Itchy-butt culprit: A fungal infection on the butt generally comes from two possibilities: an overgrowth of the yeast that's normally found in the bowels and on the perianal skin, or fungus that has spread along the skin from a different area of the body, says Cynthia Bailey, M.D., a board-certified dermatologist and founder of DrBaileySkinCare.com.
 The yeast-type infection usually only shows up around the anus.
 In addition to being extremely itchy, you may notice redness and pimple-like bumps.
-If it's fungus that has spread from elsewhere (which can happen by touching an infected area and then touching your backside), you'll usually see signs of it in the form of athlete's foot or toenail fungus, and it will manifest itself in a dry, itchy, scaly rash that can affect both the buttocks and the anus, Bailey explains.
+If it's fungus that has spread from elsewhere (which can happen by touching an infected area and then touching your butt), you'll usually see signs of it in the form of athlete's foot or toenail fungus, and it will manifest itself in a dry, itchy, scaly rash that can affect both the buttocks and the anus, explains Bailey.

 The fix: Don't jump to self-treat.
 "If you're experiencing bleeding or feel a mass back there, don't assume it's hemorrhoids—get it checked out to make sure it's not something else more serious, like colon or rectal cancer, which can have the same symptoms," Muldoon says.
 Once your doc confirms it really is a hemorrhoid issue, turn to fiber.
 Muldoon recommends a high-fiber diet, ranging from 25 to 35 grams per day, to make your stool softer and easier to pass.
 This reduces pressure on the hemorrhoids.
 To reduce swelling and relieve your symptoms, up your water intake to prevent constipation (exercise can also help with that!), don't strain during bowel movements, and take frequent sitz baths (you can do this by sitting in a couple of inches of warm water—just enough to cover your hips—in your bathtub for about 10 minutes, or you can go to the drugstore or a medical supply store and get a special sitz bath that fits over your toilet.)
 Your doctor might also give you hydrocortisone suppositories or topical medications to help calm the hemorrhoids down, Muldoon says.
 If home treatment doesn't work, or hemorrhoids are severe, special treatments or surgery may be used as a last resort.